-Monthly yellowfin tuna nominal CPUE for the handline fleet averaged 88 kgs per boat day and fluctuated from 30 to 170 kgs per boat day (Figure 3).
-The CPUE increased from 2004 to 2007, declined precipitously from 2008 until the end of 2009, rebounded strongly in 2010, and was relatively stable from 2011 to 2016.
+Monthly yellowfin tuna nominal CPUE for the handline fleet averaged 91 kgs per boat day and fluctuated from 40 to 170 kgs per boat day (Figure 3).
+The CPUE increased from 2004 to 2007, declined precipitously from 2008 until the end of 2009, rebounded strongly in 2010, and was relatively stable from 2011 to 2019, though there is high seasonal variability.

 The GLM analysis considered four models based on effects of: 1) YR:QTR (Figure 3 black line), 2) YR:QTR and Vessel (Figure 3 blue line), 3) YR:QTR and Area (Figure 3 red line), and 4) YR:QTR, Vessel, and Area (Figure 3 grey line).
 Results and diagnostics indicated that models based on YR:QTR and Vessel and YR:QTR, Vessel, and Area were statistically preferred.
 Relative trends were similar for all models, with YR:QTR and Area having the most optimistic trend.
-Inspection of the Area declaration indicated that Moro Gulf was declared for ~79% of the fishing areas from 2004 to 2016; therefore, the area effect is not too informative as an explanatory effect in the model.
+Inspection of the Area declaration indicated that Moro Gulf was declared for ~53% of the fishing areas from 2004 to 2019; therefore, the area effect is not very informative as an explanatory effect in the model.
 The trend based on YR:QTR and Vessel is considered the most representative to illustrate relative abundance of yellowfin tuna for the handline.

 In the comparison between nominal yellowfin CPUE and relative abundance, the relative abundance trend has less variability and generally follows the trend in nominal CPUE.
 While the GLMs included a Vessel effect, in reality the relative abundance trend may be biased because the analysis does not adequately quantify efficiency for each handline vessel.
-The nominal increase in CPUE for yellowfin tuna (Figure 3) from 2004 to the end of 2008 may be related to increased vessel efficiency, such as handline vessels having an increasing number of pakura or small pump boats which were introduced in 2005.
-Thus the increasing CPUE and relative abundance may in reality relate to vessels with more pakura catching more fish per boat day.
+The nominal increase in CPUE for yellowfin tuna (Figure 3) from 2004 to the end of 2008 may be related to increased vessel efficiency, such as handline vessels having an increasing number of pakura or small boats with engines that were introduced in 2005.
+Thus, the increasing CPUE and relative abundance in reality may relate to vessels with more pakura catching more fish per boat day, i.e. an increase in catchability.

-The standardized CPUE trend from the 2014 and 2017 assessments is illustrated in Figure 5.
-The trajectory among trends is similar, though the 2014 trend has different covariates related to time (Year and Month; YR:QTR) estimated by the GLMs.
+The standardized CPUE trend from the 2017 assessment is illustrated in Figure 5.
+The trajectory among trends is similar as the 2017 and 2020 indices were based on the same explanatory variables by the GLMs.